Unchecked Pointers and the Boundaries of Generic Programming

 required: 'std::random_access_iterator<std::_List_iterator<int>>'

-Authoritative source (cppreference) original text:
+Authoritative source (cppreference) text:

-template<class I, class Comp = ranges::less, class Proj = std::identity> concept sortable = std::permutable<I> && std::indirect_strict_weak_order<Comp, std::projected<I, Proj>>;where
+template<class I, class Comp = ranges::less, class Proj = std::identity> concept sortable = std::permutable<I> && std::indirect_strict_weak_order<Comp, std::projected<I, Proj>>;Where

 permutable<I>requiresforward_iterator<I>. — cppreference, std::sortable [1] cppreference, std::sortable